-An input multiplexer supports four differential inputs for the ADS1148, two for the ADS1147, and one for the ADS1146.
-In addition, the multiplexer integrates burn-out voltage sensor detection, bias for thermocouples, system monitoring, and general purpose digital I/Os (ADS1147 and ADS1148).
-The PGA provides selectable gains up to 128 V/V. These features provide a complete front-end solution for temperature sensor measurement applications including thermocouples, thermistors, and resistance temperature detectors (RTDs) and other small signal measurements including resistive bridge sensors.
+The device offers a fully flexible multiplexer that allows both positive and negative inputs to be selected independently.
+In addition, the multiplexer integrates sensor burn-out detection, voltage bias for thermocouples, system monitoring, and eight generalpurpose digital I/Os (GPIOs).
+The PGA provides selectable gains up to 128 V/V. These features provide a complete front-end solution for temperature measurement applications, including sensor thermocouples. thermistors, and resistance temperature detectors (RTDs), and other small-signal measurements.
 The digital filter settles in a single cycle to support fast channel cycling when using the input multiplexer and provides data rates up to 2 kSPS.
-For data rates of 20 SPS or less, both 50-Hz and 60-Hz interference are rejected by the filter.
+For data rates of 20 SPS or less, both the 50-Hz and 60-Hz interference are rejected by the filter.